The Vermont Statutes Online

 In the event of an all-hazards event, the Governor may exercise any or all of the following additional powers:

-(1) To authorize any department or agency of the State to lease or lend, on such terms and conditions and for such period as he or she deems necessary to promote the public welfare and protect the interests of the State, any real or personal property of the State government, or authorize the temporary transfer or employment of personnel of the State government to or by the U.S. Armed Forces.
+(1) To authorize any department or agency of the State to lease or lend, on such terms and conditions and for a period related to the declaration of emergency to promote the public welfare and protect the interests of the State, any real or personal property of the State government.

-(2) To enter into a contract on behalf of the State for the lease or loan, on such terms and conditions and for such period as he or she deems necessary to promote the public welfare and protect the interests of the State, of any real or personal property of the State government, or the temporary transfer or employment of personnel thereof to any town or city of the State.
-The chief executive or legislative branch of the town or city is authorized for and in the name of the town or city to enter into the contract with the Governor for the leasing or lending of the property and personnel, and the chief executive or legislative branch of the town or city may equip, maintain, utilize, and operate such property except newspapers and other publications, radio stations, places of worship and assembly, and other facilities for the exercise of constitutional freedom, and employ necessary personnel in accordance with the purposes for which such contract is executed; and may do all things and perform all acts necessary to effectuate the purpose for which the contract was entered into.
+(2) To enter into a contract on behalf of the State for the lease or loan, on such terms and conditions and for such period as the Governor deems necessary to promote the public welfare and protect the interests of the State, of any real or personal property of the State government, or the temporary transfer or employment of personnel thereof to any town or city of the State.
+The chief executive, the chair or president of the legislative branch, or the emergency management director of the town or city is authorized for and in the name of the town or city to enter into the contract with the Governor for the leasing or lending of the property and personnel, and the chief executive, the chair or president of the legislative branch, or the emergency management director of the town or city may equip, maintain, utilize, and operate such property except news outlets, radio stations, places of worship and assembly, and other facilities for the exercise of constitutional freedom, and employ necessary personnel in accordance with the purposes for which such contract is executed.

 (3) To seize, take, or condemn property for the protection of the public or at the request of the President, or his or her authorized representatives including: